Does Your Paralegal Respect You or Just Follow Orders?

 “You can buy a man’s time; you can buy his physical presence at a given place; you can even buy a measured number of his skilled muscular motions per hour.
 But you cannot buy enthusiasm... you cannot buy initiative... you cannot buy loyalty.... you cannot buy the devotion of hearts, minds or souls.
 You must earn these.” - Clarence Francis

 Clarence Francis has eloquently defined the fruit of respect’s labour.
 There is no doubt that it is the jobs of legal assistants to please their attorneys, however, legal assistants will put more pride and effort into their work if they feel they are being treated with professional and personal respect.
-Individual strengths, weaknesses, experience levels, familial needs, the human tendency to err, sensitivities, etc. are all unique to each of us and play a significant role in human relations.
+Individual strengths, weaknesses, experience levels, professional aspirations, familial needs, the human tendency to err, sensitivities, etc. are all unique to each of us and play a significant role in human relations.
 Therefore, it may seem difficult to garner respect when conflicting ideas and needs may exist between attorneys and their assistants.

 Coaching, Managing, Leading, Counseling, AND Administrative Tasks Are ALL Management Responsibilities

 An important element to earning respect is for an attorney or supervisor to know when to coach, when to manage, when to lead, when to counsel, or when to administrate.
-This means distinguishing between authority and influence, clearly communicating rather than controling, and listening before leaping.
+This means distinguishing between authority and influence, clearly communicating rather than controlling, and listening before leaping.
 When orders are barked out or criticizisms are made un-constructively, attorneys will likely receive negativity and resentment in return.
 Nor can an attorney cultivate respect by demanding the impossible.
 Delegate with the realization that all tasks take time and if a task is urgent, say so when the assignment is made.
 Otherwise, trust your assistant to prioritize his/her workload.
 This involves and empowers your assistant, which in turn, fosters respect.
 Be appreciative of the fact that some assistants work for several attorneys and may have 12-24 projects in the hopper at any given time.
 Also be appreciative of the fact that this may mean your assistant works on 3-4 times the number of files that you do and his/her memory may not be as sharp!

 The Do's and Don'ts of Good Management